dkitley1975/hangman/README.md

   ![Game flow and choice input](./docs/screenshots/hangman-flowchart.png) I used [Lucid Chart](https://www.lucidchart.com/) to sketch out the flow of the game, as a guide for the coding process.

-## Testing and Bugs
+## Modules Used

+- From the time module sleep is used to pause for the specified duration.
+- Requests module is used for the requestion of the Word from the Hangman Words API.
+- OS module clear is used for the clearing of the Terminal.
+- gspread and google.oauth2.service_account are used for the handling of the Google Sheet and Google Drive Credentials

-### Features Left to Implement
+## Features Left to Implement

 - Difficulty Levels.
 Retrieving only words of a certain length according to the Player selected difficultly level.
 - Increase the gap between the underscores representing the blank word.
 At present, in some resolutions these underscores can appear to be joined together without any gap.

-### Testing
+## Testing and Bugs

 I have manually tested the site in my local terminal and in the Code Institute Heroku terminal.

-## Input Validation
+### Input Validation

 ### Menu Input Validation